 Meet the team

 MWT employ 14 staff across the Isle of Man.
 Our staff manage our nature reserves and the Calf of Man, provide education and outreach to schools, undertake research and monitoring and provide highly specialised ecological consultancy services and practical conservation advice.
 Our team includes highly skilled botanists, ecologists, biologists and both upland and lowland land managers.
 One of the strengths of our delivery of the AES is that we can call upon any of our staff to provide specialist advice & guidance when required by Manx farmers.
-Specifically, there are two individuals which will spearhead our AES delivery:
+Specifically, there is a dedicated member of staff who will spearhead our AES delivery:

 Born and raised on the Island, David joined MWT in April 2021 in the new role of Agri-Environment Officer and as a consultant avian ecologist.
 David studied Ecological Science & Conservation Management at the University of Edinburgh and has since gained a wealth of practical land management experience on the MWT nature reserve estate across the Isle of Man.